FAQs

 Systems Engineering considers both the business and the technical needs of customers with the goal of providing a quality solution that meets the needs of users and other stakeholders, is fit for the intended purpose in real-world operation, and avoids or minimizes adverse unintended consequences.

-The goal of all Systems Engineering activities is to manage risk, including the risk of not delivering what the customer wants and needs, the risk of late delivery, the risk of excess cost, and the risk of negative unintended consequences.
+Systems engineering processes aim to manage risk, including the risk of not delivering what the customer wants and needs, the risk of late delivery, the risk of excess cost, and the risk of negative unintended consequences.
 One measure of utility of Systems Engineering activities is the degree to which such risk is reduced.
 Conversely, a measure of acceptability of absence of a System Engineering activity is the level of excess risk incurred as a result.

 How much does the program cost?